niyazrazak/niyazrazak/README.md

 - 👋 Hi, I’m @niyazrazak
 - 👀 I’m interested in codding
-- 🌱 I’m currently learning Python Full Stack
+- 🌱 I’m currently learning Python Full Stack and Data Analyst
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...